Frequently Asked Questions (FAQ's)

 What effect will the program have on textbooks?

-The College is moving towards electronic textbooks or eBooks, starting 2017 with
+The College is moving towards electronic textbooks or eBooks.
+Mathematics, Science and Geography

-subjects as possible for Years 7 to 9 in 2018.
+subjects as possible in future years.
 The benefits of using an eBook are

 twofold: they contain interactive content and students won’t need to carry textbooks